 Fax: +(61) (8) 9231-9444

-Australia is a highly developed, stable democracy with a federal-state system.
-Tourist facilities are widely available.
-Read the Department of State’s Fact Sheet on Australia for additional information on U.S.-Australia relations.
+See the Department of State’s Fact Sheet on Australia for information on U.S. - Australia relations.

 Entry, Exit & Visa Requirements

-If you are, travelling on a valid U.S. ePassport and are 16 years of age or older, you are eligible to use Australia’s automated border processing system, SmartGate, upon arrival in Australia.
+If you are, travelling on a valid U.S. ePassport (a passport that contains an electronic chip) and are 16 years of age or older, you are eligible to use Australia’s automated border processing system, SmartGate, upon arrival in Australia.
 There is no additional enrollment process or fee to participate in SmartGate.
-For more information on using SmartGate and for information on participating airports in Australia, visit the website for SmartGate.
+Visit the SmartGate website for more information and for a list of participating airports in Australia.